brandonsievert/brandonsievert.github.io/README.md

-"# Welcome to my portfolio, thanks for checking it out!"
+Welcome to my portfolio.
+Here you will find projects I have completed during MIS coursework at Kansas State University.